 - (Optional) Julie will search for medication errors and long term care (or something else) and discuss as a large group the search results.
 Look at the article title, date, journal name, publication type, abstracts, and subjects to see if relevant to topic.
 We will skim to try to locate more search words to revise your search to get different results in CINAHL.

 - Publication Type – Limit results to source types such as Clinical Trial, Evidence-Based Care Sheet, Interview, Meta Analysis, Meta Synthesis, Nursing Diagnoses, Nursing Interventions, Randomized Controlled Trial, Research, Review, Statistics, Systematic Review, or Tables/Charts.
 Scroll down in the box to see the full list of types.
 You can select multiple items either by holding down the control key (Ctrl) on a PC, or the Apple button on a Mac computer.

 - Clinical Queries – (What are they?
-Search strategies used, Help Sheet.doc) – Can limit to Therapy, Prognosis, Review, Qualitative, and Causation (Etiology).
-See the Help Sheet for definitions of High Sensitivity, High Specificity, and Best Balance.
+Search strategies used) – Can limit to Therapy, Prognosis, Review, Qualitative, and Causation (Etiology).
+See the "Application of Clinical Queries – “How to” section on the "What are they?" page for definitions of High Sensitivity, High Specificity, and Best Balance.